OminiX-ai/OminiX-SD/README.md

 ## Datasets

 There are multiple datasets available.
 The scripts to download the datasets are located under the dataset_examples directory.
 You can refer to the specific script for details.

+## Model Download

+You can download our efficient stable diffusion model from this [link](https://huggingface.co/piuzha/efficient_sd).
+It is located on Huggingface with 'piuzha/efficient_sd'.

 ## Training